Excel VBA ThisWorkbook

 Difference 2: Error Chances

-- ThisWorkbook: ThisWorkbook cannot go wrong because it doesn’t matter which workbook is active it always take the reference of the workbook where we are writing the code.
+- ThisWorkbook: ThisWorkbook cannot go wrong because it doesn’t matter which workbook is active.
+It always takes the reference of the workbook where we are writing the code.